-We employ an Orton-Gillingham-based multisensory approach to both language arts and math.
+We employ an Orton-Gillingham-based multisensory approach to every subject we teach.
 Students with learning differences process and retain information better when it’s presented using at least two modalities (visual, tactile, auditory, and kinesthetic) at the same time.
 In every class you’ll see students writing in shaving cream and sand, sculpting in clay, moving beads as they count along, and more.

 We use an evidence-based approach to classroom management that focuses on engaging academics, positive community, and social-emotional learning.
 Our students are taught to be good citizens of our school and the world.

-Our commitment to this style of teaching is rooted in decades of research on how students with learning differences best retain information.
+Our commitment to multisensory learning is rooted in decades of research on how the dyslexic mind retains new information.

 Spend your lunch hour with us.